Home » Indian Polity » Membership of Parliament

 Exceptions of Anti-Defection law

-If a party member leaves because his or her party has merged with another party, the aforementioned disqualification for defection does not apply in any of the following two scenarios.
-When two-thirds of a political party’s members approve of a merger, it takes effect.
+If a party member leaves because their party merged with another, the disqualification for defection does not apply in these two scenarios:

 Membership of Parliament UPSC